 Departure transfer to the airport in time to check in for your flight home.

-The tours, excursions & activities mentioned in the above sample itinerary are just a selection of what is available in each location.
-The itinerary can be adjusted to fit your particular requirements for this holiday; please liaise with your Travel Consultant to confirm what other activities are available and what you would like to include in your tailor-made holiday.
+The tours, excursions & activities mentioned in the above sample Paraguay holiday are just a selection of what is available in each location.
+The programme can be adjusted to fit your particular requirements for this holiday; please liaise with your Travel Consultant to confirm what other activities are available and what you would like to include in your tailor-made Paraguay holiday.

-If you like the broad sweep of the above sample itinerary but have fewer days to spend on your holiday, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.
+If you like the broad sweep of the above sample Paraguay holiday but have fewer days to spend, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.

-We would be delighted to email you a no-obligation, fully-detailed itinerary & quote for your tailor-made itinerary in South America together with links to hotel websites, plus details of any included tours & excursions.
+We would be delighted to email you a no-obligation, fully-detailed itinerary & quote for your tailor-made Paraguay holiday together with links to hotel websites, plus details of any included tours & excursions.
 The quote will clearly state what is, and what is not included in the quoted price.
-If you thereafter wish to make any changes to the initial itinerary – be it an alternative hotel, different activities, a different duration in any location etc. – that’s not a problem and we will continue to work with you to adjust the itinerary until it exactly matches what you’re looking for in your tailor-made Paraguay holiday.
+If you thereafter wish to make any changes to the initial itinerary – be it an alternative hotel, different activities, a different duration in any location etc. – that’s not a problem and we will continue to work with you to adjust the programme until it exactly matches what you’re looking for in your tailor-made Paraguay holiday.